 MEETING NATIONAL CURRICULUM REQUIREMENTS FOR SWIMMING AND WATER SAFETY The percentage of pupils in the current year 6 cohort who swim competently, confidently and proficiently over a distance of at least 25 metres?
-(Only report on their attainment at the end of year 6) The percentage of pupils in the current year 6 cohort using a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
+84% (Only report on their attainment at the end of year 6) The percentage of pupils in the current year 6 cohort using a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
 60% The percentage of the current year 6 cohort able to perform safe self-rescue in different water-based situations?
 77%

 The impact of our P.E curriculum is also measured in the uptake of our sports after school clubs and participation in inter school sports competitions.
-Each year we aim for 85% of pupils to have attended a sports club or competed against another school in a sport.
+All pupils have the opportunity to attend a free sports club.
 All Key Stage 2 pupils who are not attending out of school or afterschool sports clubs attend a lunchtime club provided for a term.
-Free afterschool clubs are also available throughout the year to encourage interest.
 Pupils attending after school clubs such as gymnastics all get an opportunity to attend an interschool competition.